jtomassoni/Tower-of-Hanoi/README.md

 - Click and drag a disk to another stack
 - calculate the least # of moves required for each # of disks and display it.
 - modal for intro message and win message.
 - gfx/emphasis to show when you've grabbed a disk and placed it elsewhere.
+GOT THIS DONE!
 - make stacks graphics of the world's tallest buildings

 ## Technologies